 And it seemed like my classmates were absent when the subject of respect was taught during their pre-school days.

-To give Hunter some credit, he didn't really had the chance to talk because everyone had already beaten him to it.
+To give Hunter some credit, he didn't really have the chance to talk because everyone had already beaten him to it.

 Good thing he wasn't on my next class, but the awkward silence that greeted me as soon as I entered the music room was just as bad.
 It was the subject I had with Rush St. Clair.